TheTimeSweeper/EnforcerMod/README.md

 ## Known Issues
 - Teleporter particles kinda big (We could fix this but we won't)
-- Crowdfunder bullets hit the shield during Protect and Serve
 - Cancelling shield with sprint does not work properly in multiplayer
 - Pending an R2API update , some achievements can't be unlocked in multiplayer. (they only work for host or single player).